 - Good integration with external tools

-- A bit expensive
+- A little expensive

 - Limited security and privacy

-It is a quality service, but its security and privacy protection leave something to be desired.
+It’s a quality service, but its security and privacy protection leave something to be desired.

 - Security and privacy taken seriously